hanaerachid/opigno-docker/readme.md

 ### TO ENABLE SSL & 443:

 This requires modifications to to the Dockerfile that you must do for yourself.
 I personally use both a reverse proxy and a Cloudflare tunnel, so these steps are not needed for me as those care of the SSL configuration for me.
 If you would like to use that option, check out this video: [NetworkChuck: Cloudflare Tunnels](https://www.youtube.com%2Fwatch%3Fv%3Dey4u7OUAF3c&usg=AOvVaw3PphOIhvNL11fhIeI2GwHW)

-Do it yourself instructions (as dictated by ChatGPT!
-Pretty neat!):

 On the commandline of your local machine: use Certbot to generate SSL certificates: